 Designated System Obligations, as listed in Table 3-2, Designated System Obligations, are BPA obligations that: 1) are directly assigned to, or from, the generation output or capability of the Tier 1 System Resources, or 2) are incurred because of contracts, operational obligations, memorandums of agreement, treaties, statutes, regulations, court orders, or executive orders, as individual obligations or in combination, that create a firm obligation for the Tier 1 System Resources.
 Designated System Obligations also include the portion (if any) of the Tier 1 System Resources that BPA uses to source generation inputs for BPA’s ancillary and control area service obligations, transmission losses, capacity for the Western Resource Adequacy Program (WRAP) (or its successor), Support Services, or other reserve obligations.
 These obligations are considered firm obligations of the system regardless of weather, water, or economic conditions.
 These obligations may involve energy, capacity, or a combination of the two.

 Designated System Obligations can vary from year to year and change over time.
-Any costs related to, or revenues recovered from, Designated System Obligations will be allocated to the Composite Cost Pool
+Any costs related to, or revenues recovered from, Designated System Obligations will be allocated to the Composite Cost Pool.

-Table 3-2.
-DESIGNATED SYSTEM OBLIGATIONS

 Designated System Obligations may continue where a successor contract replaces an expiring listed contract.
 The Designated System Obligations listed on Table 3-2 will not be removed for the duration of this PRDM.
 If there is a cessation of any such Designated System Obligation, the obligation amount will be set to zero when the obligation expires.
 Table 3-2 may be updated to include new Designated System Obligations.